 - Alternative planting method.
 In the spring of 2017 I experimented with direct seeding rice into beds in late May.
 I had success with early maturing varieties.
 I recently learned that rice can be direct seeded even earlier; possibly at the beginning of May or late April.
 I would suggest you conduct some small trials if you are interested in this method.
 Transplanting has proven to be very reliable for 5 years in a row.
 Direct seeding is a new concept for me and I can not guarantee the results for any given variety.
 I am growing in a zone 5b (moving towards a 6).

 My seed stock came from Wild Folk Farm in Maine.
-I will add a cooking and flavor profile once that information is available.

 - Yukikihari Rice

 # Option Price 1 7 grams (approx. 200 seed) $3.50